sourcegraph/sourcegraph-extensions-bundles/README.md

 # Code intel extension bundles

-Contains a directory with Sourcegraph code intelligence extensions bundles for customers to publish to their private registries and a script to update that bundles.
+Contains a directory with Sourcegraph code intelligence and default extensions bundles for customers to publish to their private registries and a script to update that bundles.

 ### Steps